San Francisco, California

 New Manchester Walks

-We also do pub walks, go out to the suburbs such as Didsbury and Victoria Park to explore their history, run regular historic canal cruises on the local waterways, and even head out as far as Knutsford and Liverpool to immerse ourselves in their most interesting stories.
+We also organise pub walks, go out to the suburbs such as Didsbury and Victoria Park to explore their history, run regular historic canal cruises on the local waterways, and even head out as far as Knutsford and Liverpool to immerse ourselves in their best stories.
 If there’s something of interest to cover in the Greater Manchester region we have a tour about it!